More hours in the day. Everyone wants that and yet it’s impossible to attain.

 And whatever you do, avoid the busy work that add no real value to your work, vision or long-term goal.

-If you enjoyed this post, you will love Postanly Weekly (my free digest of the best productivity and self-improvement posts).
-Subscribe and get a free copy of my new eBook, “The Power of One Percent Better: Small Gains, Maximum Results”.
-Join over 26,000 people who are on a mission to build a better life.
+If you enjoyed this post, you will love Postanly Weekly (my free weekly digest of the best posts around the web about behavior change that affect health, wealth, and productivity).
+Subscribe and get a free copy of my new book, “The Power of One Percent Better: Small Gains, Maximum Results”.
+Join over 44,000 people on a mission to build a better life.